Key Takeaways

 With the average plan facing downward pressure on duration, IG private credit durations are an increasingly tight match to intermediate liability profiles.

-As glide path triggers push overfunded plans further into fixed income, many sponsors are looking to diversify beyond public investment grade corporate credit.
-Here’s how.
+As glide path triggers push overfunded plans into fixed income, many sponsors are diversifying beyond investment grade corporate bonds to better manage risk and volatility.
+Here’s why it helps.

 IG corporate public bonds: Rising allocations, rising limitations